Join professional photographer Neal Parent for his 40th photo workshop aboard windjammers! This is an all levels workshop with exceptionally stunning

 ...
 Read More Festivities including a parade of sail, live performances, and fireworks.
 Board at 1pm on Tuesday and depart at 3pm on the same day.
 Return to Camden Friday for festival.
 Stay on board till Saturday morning.Read Less

 Enjoy warm days, steady September breezes, and cooler nights.
 A last gathering of the fleet to celebrate the season at

 ...
 Read Moreone of Penobscot Bay’s most beautiful places, Eggemoggin Reach, east of Deer Isle.
 A photographer’s dream!
 Live music and refreshments ashore.
 Maritime historian and naturalist on board.
 Read Less

 Spectacular views from the water of Maine’s historic lighthouses on the beautiful jagged shoreline, the earliest lighthouse ordered to be

 ...
 Read Morebuilt by Thomas Jefferson in 1807!
-This time of year offers the perfect combination of autumn’s steady breezes, the beginning of the fall foliage season, and relaxing with music in the warmth of the deckhouse salon!
+This time of year offers the perfect combination of autumn’s steady breezes, the beginning of the fall foliage season, and relaxing in the warmth of the deckhouse salon!

 Prices are per person.
 You can board after 5pm on the first date of your cruise.
 The first night is spent dockside in Camden for an opportunity to explore this beautiful coastal village and pick up any last minute items. (except the Camden Windjammer Festival Cruise.
 See cruise description above for boarding times)Angelique returns mid-late morning to Camden on the last date of the cruise.
 We recommend making travel arrangements for after noon.
 A reservation is secured with a $300 per person deposit.
 Balances are due 6 weeks from cruise date.
 Deposits and balances can be made via check or credit card by calling 800-282-9989 or by clicking the “Book Now” buttons next to your cruise of choice above.